nflaig/loopback4-migration/README.md

 ## Configuration

-The component can be configured in `application.ts`.
+The component can be configured in `application.ts` to overwrite the default values.

 ### Update default values